googleforgames/agones/CONTRIBUTING.md

 Continuous integration is provided by [Google Cloud Container Builder](https://cloud.google.com/container-builder/), through the [cloudbuilder.yaml](./cloudbuild.yaml) file found at the root of the directory.

-Build success/failure with relevant details are pushed automatically to pull requests via the not (yet 😉) opensourced build system.
+Build success/failure with relevant details are pushed automatically to pull requests via [agones-bot](./build/agones-bot/README.md).

 See the [Container Builder documentation](https://cloud.google.com/container-builder/docs/) for more details on how to edit and expand the build process.